IBM/MAX-Image-Caption-Generator-Web-App/README.md

 ## Starting the Web App

-Before running this web app you must install it's dependencies:
+Before running this web app you must install its dependencies:

     pip install requests tornado